Sharon makes a desperate call to Nobu while Hisoka spills what he knows about Sharon and the cousins to Tsuzuki.

 "I'll be home soon."

-“Bye.”
-The couple hung up together.
-Sharon slide back in her seat.
+"Bye," Sharon said in a small voice.
+The couple hung up together and Sharon slid back in her seat.

-“Hm?” she asked as she lifted her head.
+"Hm?" the woman asked as she lifted her head.
 Vicki stood in the doorway.
-Sharon stayed silent for a moment.
-She nodded as she tried to keep it together.
+Sharon nodded as she tried to keep it together.

 "Yes," she said.
 "That was your father."